 - 5.B.1.
 Teams switch ends and initial service upon the completion of each game. - 5.B.2.
 Two minutes is allowed between games.
 If both teams agree, play may resume early.
-Rule 10.A.5 shall be used to continue play.
+Rule 10.A.5 shall be used to continue play. - 5.B.3.
+In a match with two out of three games to 11 points, in game three, the teams will switch ends when the

-- 5.B.3.
-In a match with two out of three games to 11 points, in game three, the teams will switch ends when the first team reaches a score of 6.
+- first team reaches a score of 6.
 Serve remains with the player holding serve. - 5.B.4.
 In a game to 15 points, the teams will switch ends when the first team reaches a score of 8.
 Serve remains with the player holding serve. - 5.B.5.
 In a game to 21 points, the teams will switch ends when the first team reaches a score of 11.
 Serve remains with the player holding serve. - 5.B.6.
 End Change Time-Out.
 One minute is allowed to switch ends during a game.
 Rule 10.A.5 shall be used to continue play. - 5.B.7.
-Once the end change point has been scored, a technical foul resulting in the loss of a point for the serving team shall have no impact on the completion of the end change.
+Once the end change point has been scored, a technical foul resulting in the loss of a point for the serving team shall have no impact on the completion of the end change. - 5.B.8.
+In a match with three out of five games to 11 points, in game five, the teams will switch ends when the first team reaches a score of 6.
+Serve remains with the player holding serve.